 This term refers to the conversion of Fender Silverface (SF) amps (which were built from around 1968 to around 1980) to the more desirable Blackface (BF) configuration (circa 1964 to 1967).
 Most SF Fenders can be converted to BF spec. for much lower cost than purchasing a vintage BF model.
-There are some exceptions, mainly the "ultra-linear" amps with 70 watt and 135 watt versions of some models (from the late 70's).
+There are some exceptions, mainly the "ultra-linear" amps which are the 70 watt and 135 watt versions of some models (from the late 70's).

 Blackface amps were made with a black faceplate and featured the pre CBS circuit design used by Fender before the advent of the silver faceplates.
 It featured a better bias circuit that allowed for more precise bias settings for your output tubes.
 Blackface models also had some different value components in various places throughout the amp which resulted in what most players consider to be a better tone.
 The number of changes varies according to amp model and year.

 When we blackface your amp, we change these components, re-bias the amp, and on some amps we make changes to the wiring.
 Selected wires are re-routed and/or shielded to to stabilize the amp so that it will not become unstable after changing the components.

 These wiring changes are often necessary because some SF amps become somewhat unstable after converting to blackface spec.
 This is because CBS made changes to the SF wiring to lower manufacturing costs.
 These changes sometimes caused instability in the amp which required them to make other circuit changes to offset the new wiring problems.
 These circuit changes fixed the instability but adversely effected the tone of the amp.
 This is one of the reasons why blackfacing can improve the sound of your amp.